 David Carr’s passion for writing produced a 2008 memoir baring his enslavement to crack cocaine in the 1980s and ’90s.
-His personal experience that people can improve their lives—and his fearlessness in the self-revelation department—shaped the noticeably personal syllabus last fall for his College of Communication course Press Play: Making and Distributing Content in the Present Future:
+His personal experience that people can improve and escape even the darkest holes—and his fearlessness in the self-revelation department—shaped the noticeably personal syllabus last fall for his College of Communication course Press Play: Making and Distributing Content in the Present Future:

 I grade based on where you start and where you end.
 Don’t work on me for a better grade—work on your work and making the work of those around you better.
 Show industriousness and seriousness and produce surpassing work if you want an exceptional grade.